New No. 1 expected after Tennessee’s loss to No. 5 Kentucky

 Tennessee kept rolling for a while after taking over the top spot in The Associated Press college basketball poll, unlike its previous stint at No. 1.
-The Vols slipped past Vanderbilt, the team that knocked them off the No. 1 perch a decade ago, and stretched their winning streak to a school-record 19 straight games.
+The Vols had a close call against Vanderbilt, the team that knocked them off the No. 1 perch a decade ago, but rolled through the next six games to stretch their win streak to a school-record 19 in a row.

-They ran into a buzz saw Saturday night against No. 5 Kentucky, a loss that likely means a new No. 1 in Monday’s poll.
+They ran into a buzz saw Saturday night against No. 5 Kentucky, a loss that likely means a new No. 1 on Monday.

 “Tonight, we weren’t Tennessee tough,” Tennessee’s Admiral Schofield said after the 86-69 loss.
 “Kentucky was totally kicking our butt, scoring the ball, defense, everything.”

-After a tight first half, Kentucky (21-4, 10-2 Southeastern Conference) took control with a 25-7 run to build a 24-point lead.
+After a tight first half, Kentucky (21-4, 10-2 Southeastern Conference) used a 25-7 run to build a 24-point lead.
 Tennessee (23-2, 11-1) responded with a 13-0 run, but the Wildcats maintained a double-digit lead the rest of the way to hand the Vols their first loss since Nov.
 23.

 Kentucky’s victory came on the heels of a 73-71 loss to No. 19 LSU on Kavell Bigby-Williams’ buzzer-beating tip-in.
 Video replays showed the tip could have been goaltending, but the officials only reviewed whether he got the shot off in time, not if he interfered with the basket.